Jacalz/super-chameleon/README.md

 - [Gimp](https://gimp.org/) - Retouching, cropping, and other minor asset editing
 - [Inkscape](https://inkscape.org/) - Asset prototyping and logo creation

+## Downloads
+Runnable binaries, for Linux, macOS and Windows are avaliable on the [release page](https://github.com/Jacalz/super-chameleon/releases).

 ## License

 - The code and the Godot project are shared under the `GPL-v3.0-or-later` license and was created by [Jacob Alzén](https://github.com/Jacalz).